 - Earnings above certain levels will reduce your Universal Credit award.

-- Other types of income will also be deducted from your Universal Credit award unless specifically disregarded (for example DLA or child support maintenance).
+- Other types of income will also be deducted from your Universal Credit award unless specifically disregarded (for example, both Disability Living Allowance and child support maintenance are ignored).

 Child disability addition for families with a disabled child

-As part of the maximum amount calculation, a child disability addition is awarded to those who have a dependent child who gets Disability Living Allowance (DLA) (or Personal Independence Payment (PIP))
+As part of the maximum amount calculation, a child disability addition is included for each dependent child in your family who gets Disability Living Allowance (DLA) (or Personal Independence Payment (PIP))

-This is paid at two rates.
-The higher rate will be awarded for a child who:
+This is paid at one of two rates.
+The higher rate of £85.68 will be awarded for a child who:

 All other children on DLA or PIP will qualify for the lower rate of the addition.
-This will be £29.05 per week.
+This will only be £29.10 per week.

-You are at particular risk of being worse off under Universal Credit if you have a disabled child who does not qualify for the higher disability addition.
+Contact a Family is worried that many families with a disabled child will be worse off under Universal Credit.
+This is particularly likely if you are an out of work family with a disabled child who does not qualify for the higher disability addition.

-If you are someone who has to claim Universal Credit because you have had a change of circumstances and tried to claim one of the benefits it is replacing, you will not get any transitional protection.
+However, if you are someone who has to claim Universal Credit because you have had a change of circumstances and tried to claim one of the legacy benefits, you will not get any transitional protection.

-This means that families in the full service areas who have to claim Universal Credit between now and July 2019 will not be transitionally protected.
+This means that all those families in full service areas claiming Universal Credit between now and July 2019 will not be transitionally protected.